-As a sponsor, you must be able to prove that you
+As a sponsor, you must abide by the following checklist to prove that you:

 - Are legally a citizen or permanent resident of Canada;